Jesse8821/lethal-company-overtime-calculator/README.md

-# Overtime Calculator
+# 🕒 Lethal Company Overtime Calculator

-This is a simple Python script to calculate overtime based on sales performance and deadlines.
+A simple but powerful Python tool to calculate your **overtime score** in *Lethal Company*, with an extra feature to **plan your loot target** during overtime!

+---

-## 💡 What It Does
+## 💡 What Does This Script Do?

-The script takes three inputs from the user:
+The script asks for three standard inputs:

-- `quotafulfilled`: The amount of scrap sold (as a float).
+- `quota fulfilled`: The amount of scrap you've sold (float)
-- `profitquota`: The expected profit quota (as a float).
+- `profit quota`: The profit you were expected to reach (float)
-- `days until deadline`: The number of days left until the deadline (as an integer).
+- `days until deadline`: The number of days left before the deadline (int)

-It then calculates the overtime value
+You also get an optional feature:

+🎯 **Want to set a target?** The tool will help you figure out how much loot you need per day and per person to reach it before overtime ends.

+---

 ## 🚀 How to Run the Script

-### ▶️ Option 1: With Python installed
+### ▶️ Option 1: With Python Installed

-1. Make sure Python is installed on your computer.
+1. Make sure Python is installed on your computer
-2. Open a terminal (or command prompt).
+2. Open a terminal or command prompt
-3. Navigate to the folder where your script is located.
+3. Navigate to the folder where `overtime_calculator.py` is located
 4. Run:

 python overtime_calculator.py
 🧠 Option 2: Run in PyCharm
-Open PyCharm.
+Open PyCharm

-Create a new project or open an existing one.
+Create a new project or open an existing one

-Right-click in the project panel and choose New > Python File, name it overtime_calculator.
+Right-click the project panel > New > Python File > name it overtime_calculator

-Paste in the code from the script.
+Paste the script into the file

-Click the green ▶️ "Run" button at the top or right-click on the file and choose "Run".
+Click the green ▶️ Run button at the top

 🌐 Option 3: Run Online with OneCompiler
 Go to OneCompiler Python

-Paste the full script into the editor.
+Paste the full script into the editor

-Click the "Run" button.
+Click Run

-Enter your input in the terminal window below the editor.
+Enter your input in the terminal below

-👉 Try it instantly: Example on OneCompiler

-📓 Option 4: Run in JupyterLab / Google Colab
+📓 Option 4: Use in JupyterLab / Google Colab
-If you're using a notebook interface like JupyterLab or Google Colab:

-Paste the script in a code cell, like this:

-scrap_sold = float(input("quotafulfilled: "))
-profitquota = float(input("profitquota: "))
-daysuntildeadline = int(input("days until deadline: "))

-overtime = (scrap_sold - profitquota) / 5 + 15 * daysuntildeadline
-print("\novertime:", overtime)
-Run the cell.
+Paste this into a cell:

+python
+Kopiëren
+Bewerken
+from overtime_calculator import overtime overtime()
-Enter input when prompted in the notebook interface.
+Run the cell and enter input in the notebook interface.